A personal licence allows an individual the authority to provide the sale or supply of alcohol.

 - Two passport-sized photographs, one of which should be endorsed on the back by one of the following: solicitor notary, teacher, lecturer or any other professional person to a true likeness.

-- The fee of £37, which you can pay via cheque (to St Helens Borough Council) or card payment.
+- The fee of £37, which you can pay via card over the phone.

 - A basic disclosure from the GOV.UK website.
 This should be dated no longer than one calendar month before the application.